The answer to the question of what makes deep learning different from traditional machine learning for predictive...

 One the other hand, some enterprises are betting big on deep learning to gain a competitive edge.
 At the conference, Jan Neumann, director of the Comcast Labs research group within Comcast Corp., talked about how the Philadelphia-based TV and movie company is using deep learning to develop new products.
 For example, it now has a voice-controlled remote control that leverages deep learning models to transcribe and interpret natural-language commands and return results that are relevant to users' queries.

 Comcast is also applying computer vision, audio analysis and closed-caption text analysis to video content to break movies and TV shows into "chapters" and automatically generate natural-language summaries for each chapter.
-This allows viewers to find the specific parts of shows that they're most interested in, Neumann said.
+That lets viewers find the specific parts of shows they're most interested in, Neumann said.
 Similar algorithms are being applied to NFL and professional soccer games to automatically generate highlight reels, he added.

 Essa said that forward-thinking enterprises will find ways to leverage deep learning to develop new business models, while traditional machine learning is essentially relegated to helping businesses perform existing operations more efficiently.
-That's one of the key differentiators in the question of deep learning vs. machine learning.
+He sees that as one of the key differentiators in the question of deep learning vs. machine learning.
 Deep learning can theoretically answer much bigger questions than people previously thought machines were capable of taking on.

 That makes its potential value to businesses substantial, Essa noted.
 "Front-running companies are investing in deep learning," he said.
 "Many companies are betting that this will be disruptive."

 A look at the big role deep learning will soon have in IT